 ||ID of the user who wants to join a channel.|

-||The token expiration time.
-The default value is 0, where the token never expires.
+||The privilege expiration time.
+The default value is 0 and by default the token never expires.
 A user can join a channel indefinitely within the designated expiration time and will be removed from the channel after the expiration time.|

 expireTimestampis represented by the number of seconds elapsed since 1/1/1970.
 If, for example, you want to access the Agora Service within 10 minutes after the token is generated, set

 expireTimestampas the current timestamp + 600 (seconds).
 The expiration time for each token is independent, and you can set it through the

 For the methods and parameters involved, see Generate a Token on Your Server.